pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/elb.md

 A target group is automatically created for each listener that doesn't override the default action.
 This group can then be used to load balance any number of targets, including EC2 instances, ECS services, or arbitrary IPs.

-To create a target group manually, simply call `createTargetGroup` on the load balancer, or allocate a `NetworkTargetGroup` or `ApplicationTargetGroup` by hand.
+To create a target group manually, call `createTargetGroup` on the load balancer, or allocate a `NetworkTargetGroup` or `ApplicationTargetGroup` by hand.
 When doing so, the following additional options are available:

 * `deregistrationDelay`: The amount of time for ELB to wait before changing the state of a load balancer from